 Three offices and centers provide Grants for Diversity, Equity, Inclusion, and Belonging under Belonging at Yale.
 The grants support activities initiated by students, registered student organizations, and faculty members.

-The Office of the Secretary and Vice President for University Life, the Yale Center for the Study of Race, Indigeneity, and Transnational Migration, and the Poorvu Center for Teaching and Learning invite applications in four open periods throughout the year.
-Deadlines for 2019-2020 are October 2, December 4, February 19, and June 30.
+The Office of the Secretary and Vice President for University Life, the Yale Center for the Study of Race, Indigeneity, and Transnational Migration, and the Poorvu Center for Teaching and Learning invite applications in three open periods throughout the year.

 All Yale faculty may apply for funding for events featuring invited scholars or practitioners that might include academic conferences, speaker series, film screenings, seminars, colloquia, or roundtables.
 Any programming should address issues of diversity, equity, inclusion and belonging related to scholarship, pedagogy, campus climate, and/or institutional diversity.